RuideFu/Bing-Wallpaper-For-Mac-4K-with-GUI/README.md

 A desktop client of Bing Wallpaper for mac, written in swift.

-Currently in the early stage of developing, signing and compiled app installation are not available.
+Currently in the early stage of developing, signing and compiled app installation are _NOT_ available.

-## Implemented features:
+## Implemented Features:

 * Fetch metadata of wallpaper from Bing
 * Basic Menubar UI: wallpaper title, change wallpaper, link to homepage quiz. preferences, quit